vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 match.
 E.g. like this:
 ```
 s: COMMON (?) some answer
     a: () some rejoinder...
 ```

-You make `^reuses` go to COMMON (or whatever you name it) or even `^SETREJOINDER` on it.
+You make `^reuses` go to COMMON (or whatever you name it) or even `^setrejoinder` on it.
 The rule itself can never trigger because it only considers its pattern when the input is a statement, but the pattern says the input must be a question.
 So this rule never matches on its own.